 Now that the United Kingdom has formally triggered its exit from the bloc, the Spaniards smell an opportunity to take back control of a territory they lost to Britain over 300 years ago: Gibraltar.

 Spain still claims the peninsula, calling British control a form of latter-day colonialism.
 No matter that Gibraltarians have twice expressed an overwhelming preference to remain British: in 1967 and 2002.

 They also voted overwhelmingly to stay in the European Union last year.
 96 percent of the territory’s residents voted “remain” in the referendum.

-They were overruled by majorities in England and Wales, who were lured to Brexit by its promises of fewer immigrants, higher health-care spending and independence from Brussels regulation.
+They were overruled by majorities in England and Wales, who were lured to Brexit by the promise of independence from Brussels.

-It is an irony that a campaign that so harkened back to an era of British greatness could now doom one of the few remaining bastions of that era.
+It is an irony that a campaign which so harkened back to an era of British greatness could now doom one of the few remaining bastions of that time.

 Gibraltar’s economy was once dependent on British subsidies and defense jobs.
-Now it makes its money from finance, shipping and tourism, all of which rely on open borders to Europe.
+Now it makes its money from finance, shipping and tourism, all of which rely on open borders with the rest of Europe.